 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-You’ve waited all day to sit back and relax with your favorite bottle of wine, only to come home to a pile of water hanging around your wine fridge.
-That’s right- your wine fridge has sprung a leak, and you’re unsure what’s going on, and whether it’s affecting your wine or not.
+You’ve waited all day to sit back and relax with your favorite bottle of wine, only to come home to a puddle of water around your wine fridge.
+That’s right- your wine fridge has sprung a leak, and you’re unsure what’s going on and whether it’s affecting your wine or not.
 So, what’s the cause of all this excess water?

 Why is my wine fridge leaking water?
 A wine fridge leaking water typically has too much condensation in the cooler.
 That excess moisture in the wine fridge makes its way out through a gap or leak.
 A gap around the door, ceiling, or floor of the wine fridge often causes condensation, which can be fixed with weather stripping.
 Most often, wine fridges leaking water is not a serious issue.